-- A. Subfloor Filler: White premix latex; type recommended by adhesive material manufacturer. - B. Primers and Adhesives: Waterproof; types recommended by flooring manufacturer. - C. Edge Strips: Flooring material as approved. - D. Sealer and Wax: Types recommended by flooring manufacturer.
+- A. Subfloor Filler: White premix latex; type recommended by adhesive material manufacturer. - B. Primers and Adhesives: Waterproof; types recommended by flooring manufacturer. - C. Edge Strips: Flooring material as approved.

 - A. Verify concrete floors are dry to a maximum moisture content of 7 percent, and exhibit negative alkalinity, carbonization, or dusting. - B. Verify floor and lower wall surfaces are free of substances that may impair adhesion of new adhesive and finish materials.